Flatiron, South Dakota: Growth and abandonment

 The town prospered because of the mine.
 Shortly after its founding, it had one dozen homes.
 By 1915, it had about 30 buildings, including a school, several large mills, many stores, and a post office.
 The tailings covered one side of a nearby large valley.
 In 1927, a powerful flood resulting from heavy rain caused this accumulated tailings to slump.
 The railroad, train, and engine were buried under several feet of sand, killing the engineer in the process.
 The tracks were not uncovered until around 1974, when Lead and Deadwood, two neighboring towns, began to use the tailings to sand icy roads during winter.
 The mines eventually shut down and the town was completely abandoned.
 More than 80% of the town has sunk into the caving tunnels below, and the rest are only foundations.

 Geography

 Flatiron is located in the Black Hills of east-central Lawrence County.
-It is approximately two miles south of Lead.
+It is approximately two miles (3.2 km) south of Lead.
 The town itself is built on the side of a hill and near a large valley.
 To the north is the abandoned Little Blue Mine.